StormbotTCL/Stormbot-TCL-Twitter-Module/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1288858914

+*	Fixed how I was creating my list to parse through for the 403 error response.
+*	When I wrote the code for errors returned for Twitter's 403 response code, I failed to pass the error display in the follow and unfollow commands.
+*	Since 400 errors are returned the same way 403 errors are returned, cleaned up code for this.

 1288852992

 *	Added a default error message when trying to search for something without specifying USER or TWEET after SEARCH.